 The credit allowed is 25 percent (.25) of the amount of unreimbursed eligible remediation costs in excess of \$100,000 per site.
 However, the \$100,000 threshold does not apply to sites located in an enterprise zone certified by DCCA.
 The maximum credit you may claim is \$40,000 annually, with a maximum total of \$150,000 per site.

 Remediation costs must be

-- approved by the Illinois EPA, - incurred in performing environmental remediation at a Site Remediation Program site for which a No Further Remediation letter (NFR) was issued by the Illinois EPA and recorded by the site owner, and - claimed for the tax year in which the Illinois EPA approval is granted.
+- approved by the Illinois EPA, - incurred in performing environmental remediation at a Site Remediation Program site for which a No Further claimed for the tax year in which the Illinois EPA approval is granted.